ibm-cloud-docs/containers/cli-ks-plugin.md

 `-q`
 :    Optional: Do not show the message of the day or update reminders.

-`--yaml`
+`-o`
-:    Optional: Prints the command output in YAML format.
+:    Optional: Prints the command output in YAML, JSON, or `.zip` format.

 #### Example `cluster config` command